 books

-“Our civilization has never adequately acknowledged the debt it owes to the Empire of the East”, writes John Julius Norwich in the introduction of this magnificent book.
+"our civilization has never adequately acknowledged the debt it owes to the Empire of the East," writes John Julius Norwich in the introduction of this magnificent book.
 In very rare occasions, historians rise to the level of the history they are narrating.
 This is one of those occasions.
-We jump

 It was a long overdue debt with “literature.”
 A checkmark on a list of titles that the scholarly-bent reader thinks is required to enter the dignified club of literarte.